MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Implement the oracle

-One of the key properties that makes Grover's algorithm faster is the ability of quantum computers of performing calculations not only on individual inputs but also on superpositions of inputs.
+One of the key properties that makes Grover's algorithm faster is the ability of quantum computers to perform calculations not only on individual inputs but also on superpositions of inputs.
 We need to compute the function $f(x)$ that describes the instance of a search problem using only quantum operations.
 This way we can compute it over a superposition of inputs.